Rohaid-Bhatti/Expense-Tracking-App/README.md

 - **Expense List**: View a list of your recorded expenses, including the ability to edit and delete individual expenses.

-- **Profile Screen**: Get your personal information with attractive UI, allowing you to see and update your personal information.
+- **Dashboard**: Get an overview of your expenses with interactive charts and graphs, allowing you to see your expenses categorized by type.

 ## Installation